Edith L. Blumhofer

-Edith Lydia Waldvogel Blumhofer (April 24, 1950 – March 5, 2020) was a Harvard educated historian whose teaching and publications gave the study of American Pentecostalism a respected place in the history of religion and scholarly research.
+Edith Lydia Waldvogel Blumhofer (April 24, 1950 – March 5, 2020) was an American historian of religion who focused on the history of American Pentecostalism.

-Blumhofer did undergraduate and masters studies at Hunter College and received a doctorate at Harvard University.
+Blumhofer earned both a Bachelor of Arts in history and Master of Arts in American history at Hunter College before going on to receive a doctorate in American religious history at Harvard University.
 Her scholarship focused on hymnody and American revivalism.
 She was a prolific researcher and writer throughout her working years as a professor.
-In addition to dense studies of church music she wrote biographies of Aimee Semple McPherson and Fanny J. Crosby.
+In addition to studies of church music she wrote biographies of Aimee Semple McPherson and Fanny J. Crosby.
 However, her seminal work was Restoring the faith: The Assemblies of God, Pentecostalism and American Culture which described the transition of Pentecostalism from a millenarian sect to a global movement of megachurches driven by sophisticated communications technology.

-Blumhofer was regarded as a bridgebuilder between evangelicalism and Pentecostalism through her institutional leadership.
+Blumhofer was regarded as a bridge-builder between evangelicalism and Pentecostalism through her institutional leadership.
 In 1987 as president of the Society for Pentecostal Studies, Blumhofer helped further inspire and propel the neglected study of this branch of evangelicalism, into the mainstream.
-In 1987, she was firstly project leader and then director of the newly created Wheaton Institute for the Study of American Evangelicals.
-In the 1990's she was Associate Director of the Pew-funded Public Religion Project, which analyzes religious change and its impact on societies around the world.
-Her own place in global Christianity was evident when her death in 2020, led to a eulogising article by one of her graduate students in the evangelical magazine Christianity Today.
+In 1987, she was project leader and then director of the newly created Wheaton Institute for the Study of American Evangelicals.
+In the 1990s she was Associate Director of the Pew-funded Public Religion Project, which analyzes religious change and its impact on societies around the world.